-The City of Big Sandy continues its water conservation plan of asking all residents to follow this year-round watering schedule: if your physical street address ends in an odd number (1, 3, 5, etc.), water on Wednesday, Friday, & Sunday.
-If your street address ends in an even number (2, 4, 6, etc.), customers water on Tuesday, Thursday & Saturday.
+The City of Big Sandy continues its water conservation plan of asking all residents to follow this year-round watering schedule: if a customer's physical street address ends in an odd number (1, 3, 5, etc.), they water on Wednesday, Friday, & Sunday.
+If a customer's street address ends in an even number (2, 4, 6, etc.), they water on Tuesday, Thursday & Saturday.